DataDog/dd-trace-cpp/examples/http-server/README.md

 ![screenshot of flame graph](diagrams/flame-graph.png)

-At the top is the Node.js proxy that we called using `curl`.
+At the top is the C++ proxy that we called using `curl`.
 Below that is the C++ server to which the proxy forwarded our request.
 Below that is the Python database service, including a span indicating its use of SQLite.